noplacenoaddress/RNMnetwork/Part 4 - My experience/9 - Reasons.md

   - I'm the son of a family important in a Genoese mafia, based in the use of this technology.
 Like Alessandro, the brother of Francesca who have died in a motorbike accident twenty kilometers where I was subjected to a LSD overdose and where I practically died, they try to kill them sons.
 This seems to be a madness but it could underline which of all the progenitors of these two families is the most intelligent.
 As if it were a natural selection caused by violence.
 But I'm not a mobster and I prefer to put them all in jail.
 This mafia bind services also to the Catholic Church.
 Or could be the Catholic Church B-side.
 The Catholic Church mafia.
 But also could be the nobility B-side.
   - It could be a soap of the four.

+  How can i try to escape to this horrible destiny?

 ### External links